This is page is periodically updated with new and changing information.

 Hays County Judge Issues Disaster Declaration Extension

 At the July 14 meeting of the Hays County Commissioners Court, the members approved an extension of the Declaration of Local Disaster issued in March at the outset of the COVID-19 pandemic.
-See the new
+See the new Declaration here.

-Below is a quick status of office/lobbies/courts as of July 27.
-Please contact the office or court directly if you have questions.
 All members of the public entering County buildings should wear face coverings and maintain a distance of six feet between themselves and others who are not in their own family.

 All Hays County Clerk’s office locations are assisting customers by appointment only for Marriage License issuance and Birth/Death certificate issuance.